4pd4stantone/per-scholas-capstone-project/README.md

 Date filtering with a calendar popup

-Auto-fallback to default logo when no image is provided
+Auto-fallback to default GeoDance logo when no image is provided

 ## Event Editing and Deletion